Current students must submit the re-enrollment form to continue for the 2018-19 school year.

 Students not chosen in the lottery will be placed on a waitlist.
 The waitlist will be organized by the date the student applied, with the oldest applications first.

 Once a grade level has a waitlist, students from that grade enrolling in future Enrollment Periods are added to the back of the waitlist.
 If a seat becomes available, it goes to the next student on the waitlist (The lottery is used once, in the month enrollment exceeded available slots by grade, and after that open slots are handled with the waitlist).

 Students offered a spot must confirm within 3 business days.
 Additionally, a re-confirmation email will be sent May 1, 2018, and a response will be due by May 10, 2018.
 Students who do not provide both confirmations will forfeit their spot.
 Registration materials are due May 15th, 2018.
 If registration materials are not received by May 15th, the student will forfeit their spot.

 Franklin Discovery is a school of choice.
 Parents and students must agree to the school's policies and procedures for continued admission.

 Franklin Discovery is a unique school with lots of movement, noise, and freedom.
 Please bring your student for a tour if you are considering our school to make sure we are a good fit for your student.

 Franklin Discovery Academy - Vineyard does not discriminate on the basis of race, color, religion, national origin, sex, age, status as a disabled individual, sexual orientation, gender identity/expression, genetic information or protected veteran’s status, in employment, treatment, admission, access to educational programs and activities, or other school benefits or services.

-What makes Franklin Discovery Academy different to other charter schools?
+What makes Franklin Discovery Academy different than other charter schools?

 Research shows that modern schools are moving towards an emphasis on academics rather than learning.
 This means that schools are often more concerned with the mechanics of academics than actually learning.
 For example: how to take a test, rote memorization of information, and "siloing" of subjects.